-2.2.2 Executive Vice President for Academic Affairs (revised 7/2008)
+2.3.1 Vice President for Academic Affairs

-The Executive Vice President for Academic Affairs (EVPAA) is the ranking academic officer of the University and reports directly to the President.
-The EVPAA is charged with responsibility for providing dynamic academic leadership to the University and serves as deputy and stand-in for the President when needed.
-The EVPAA has the delegated management control of all instructional units of the University that are organized into four schools.
+The Vice President for Academic Affairs (VPAA) is the ranking academic officer of the University and reports directly to the President.
+The VPAA is charged with responsibility for providing dynamic academic leadership to the University and serves as deputy and stand-in for the President when needed.
+The VPAA has the delegated management control of all instructional units of the University.

-In addition, the EVPAA is charged with supervisory control of the following support positions: the Vice President for Educational Outreach and Project Development; the Assistant Vice President for Academic Affairs and Director of Student Learning and Institutional Research: the four Academic
+In addition, the VPAA is charged with supervisory control of the following support positions: Assistant Vice President for Academic Affairs-Student Learning and Accreditation; Assistant Vice President for Academic Affairs-Academic Outreach and Research/Dean of the School of